Dennis C. Blair: Early years

-Blair attended St. Andrew's School (1964), and, as a classmate of Oliver North graduated from the United States Naval Academy in 1968.
+Blair attended St. Andrew's School (1964) and graduated from the United States Naval Academy in 1968.
 The class of 1968 at the academy also included retired Admiral Michael Mullen, the 17th Chairman of the Joint Chiefs of Staff, retired Admiral Jay L. Johnson, former Senator James H. Webb, and retired General Michael Hagee, former Commandant of the Marine Corps, NASA Administrator Charles Bolden and Lieutenant Colonel Oliver North.

 Naval career

 Following his graduation from the Naval Academy, he was assigned to the guided missile destroyer USS Barney (DDG-6).
 He then received a Rhodes Scholarship, reading Russian studies at Oxford University, attending during the same time future president Bill Clinton studied there.
 He served as a White House Fellow from 1975 to 1976 with Wesley Clark and Marshall Carter.

 Blair spent over 34 years in the United States Navy.
 He served on guided missile destroyers in both the Atlantic and Pacific fleets and commanded the Kitty Hawk Battle Group between 1994 and 1995.
 Blair commanded the USS Cochrane from 1984 to 1986 and the Pearl Harbor Naval Station from 1988 to 1989.
 Blair was known as a thoughtful commander, but is also remembered for moments of levity during his leadership.
 He is believed to be the first naval officer to ever attempt water-skiing behind his modern destroyer as skipper.

 His last job in the military was as Commander in Chief, U.S. Pacific Command, the highest-ranking officer over most of the U.S. forces in the Asia-Pacific region.
 During his tenure, he developed a series of programs and joint exercises with militaries in the region and broadened the relationships between the U.S. military and partner nations.

 Blair was in command at USPACOM when a United States Navy EP-3E ARIES II signals intelligence aircraft and a People's Liberation Army Navy (PLAN) J-8II interceptor fighter jet collided in mid-air, resulting in the death of a Chinese crewmember and the emergency landing of the EP-3.
 Following the landing, the 24 U.S. crewmen aboard were detained in China for 10 days.
 The so-called Hainan Island incident threatened to escalate already tense relations between the United States and China.
 Blair played in a key role in managing the crisis.

 Previously, he was Director of the Joint Staff in the Office of the Chairman of Joint Chiefs of Staff, and served in budget and policy positions on several major Navy staffs and the National Security Council staff.
 He was also the first Associate Director of Central Intelligence for Military Support.
 He retired from the Navy in 2002.